-The polished stone finds which came from near the bottom of a ‘stone hole’, which probably held a standing stone erected in the Early Bronze Age, are interpreted as a deposit made after the standing stone was removed in the later Iron Age of earlier ritual objects .
+In October 2018 polished stone finds were discovered near the bottom of Stone Hole 1 (SH1), which probably held a standing stone erected in the Early Bronze Age.
+The polished stones are interpreted as a deposit of earlier ritual objects made after the standing stone was removed in the later Iron Age.
 They comprise unworked beach cobbles and partly worked cobbles including a probable ceremonial mace.
-They are identified as Late Neolithic stones ritually deposited in the surrounding earth packing when erecting a standing stone over springs at the head of the sacred pool in the Early Bronze Age.
-The earliest water features were probably natural springs, pools and marshy places near the top of the hill, where the Water Shrine evolved over a period of 2000 years or more.
-The earliest man made water feature that has been identified is a Neolithic small rock cut ‘well’ which collected water fed along a ‘feed’ cut into the ground leading from seeps of water issuing from the outcropping Old Red Sandstone bedrock.
-The standing stone was erected over a principal spring which had previously fed what is currently identified as a Bronze Age water boiling trough for cooking.
-Thus the Neolithic artefacts which were found in the revetting of the standing stone, which was contemporary with making an oval shaped pool, were most likely first deposited in the springs and pools at a time broadly contemporary with the rock cut ‘well’.
+They are identified as Late Neolithic stones which were first ritually deposited in the surrounding earth packing, when a standing stone was erected over the principal spring in the Early Bronze Age.
+The earliest water features were probably natural springs, pools and marshy places near the top of the hill, where a sacred locus evolved over a period of thousands of years before a shrine was erected in the early Roman period.
+The standing stone erected over the principal spring stood at the east end of a shallow east to west orientated water channel which fed into a north south water channel.
+The Neolithic ‘sunstones’ and ‘spider’ stones which were found in the bank revetting, which held the standing stone, were most likely first deposited in the spring prior to the erection of standing stones in the early Bronze Age.
 They may have been re deposited in the Bronze Age and again in the Iron Age in recognition of their sacred status.
-They are due to be studied by Professor Josh Pollard and his academic colleagues at Southampton University, with the aim of establishing their geology and likely points of origin as well as their purpose and period.
+Professor Josh Pollard of Southampton University has offered to study the artefacts with his academic colleagues, with the aim of establishing their geology and likely points of origin as well as their purpose and period.

 Neolithic figurines are extremely rare and this small worked stone may have a more prosaic interpretation.
 However it has the female attributes seen in Neolithic figurines.
 It has been eroded by water and the depth of detail is lost.
-It came from Pool 4a in the east bank slope near several other small stone objects e.g. H.29 Head 29, which may be a Neolithic votive object https://littledeanhall.wordpress.com/celtic-heads-gallery-2/.
-Small objects in Anatolia are identified as idoIs.
+It came from Pool 4a in the east bank slope near several other small stone objects e.g. H.29 Head 29 https://littledeanhall.wordpress.com/celtic-heads-gallery-2/.
 If N.1 is a female figurine the head has broken away.
-Female attributes can be identified with possible hands clasping the base of the abdomen.
+Female attributes can be identified, with possible hands clasping the base of the abdomen.
 Legs on female figurines are typically short and lacking feet.
 The rear of the ‘figurine’ has the legs divided as does the front with wide hips

-This artefact is paralleled by several others from the Littledean ite with distinct abraded ‘waists’.
-They may actually be decorated loomweights.
-We hope academics at Southampton Universioty will be able to categorise these objects for what they are.
+This artefact is paralleled by several others from the Littledean site with distinct abraded ‘waists’.
+They may actually be decorated loom weights.
+We hope academics at Southampton University will be able to categorise these objects for what they are.

 VIEW LARGER IMAGES OF THE SUNSTONES AT BOTTOM OF PAGE

-This O.R.Sandstone broken flag with etched “fields” came from the water borne silts in the middle section of spring fed water channel, which is identified as a Bronze Age water boiling trough for cooking.
+This O.R.Sandstone broken flag with etched “fields” came from the water borne silts in the middle section of spring fed water channel.

 Recovered from Pool 4a this appears to be a hammer stone and has significant percussion marks at one end